 b.
 The second stage is practice.
 This is when you actually apply the knowledge from the prepare stage by working practice problems.
 If you are supposed to calculate NPV, the best way to learn how to do that is by doing 10 practice problems that ask you to do just that.
 Our experience is that most candidates spend too much time preparing and not enough time practicing.

 c.
 The third stage is perform.
 This is when you simulate actual exam conditions by taking a mock exam, assessing your performance, identifying your strengths and weaknesses, and going back to do more practice where you think you need it.

 As you develop your calendar, make sure you plan to spend 30 to 40% of your time preparing, 40 to 50% practicing, and 20% performing.

-The material you learn in January will not stay with you until June if you don’t go back and revisit it once in a while.
+The material you learn when you begin will not stay with you until exam day if you don’t go back and revisit it once in a while.
 Plan to spend a few hours each week going back and reviewing material you think you’ve already mastered.
 Do some practice questions and, if you make any mistakes, dig into those concepts again until you know them.

 Don’t play the prediction game by guessing at which LOS won’t be tested and then ignoring that material.
 Every LOS is fair game for the exam, and you have to be ready for anything to be tested.

 6. Start and end with ethics.